 "Today I feel physically, mentally, and spiritually stronger than I have in my entire life.
 I feel like it took me almost 50 years to feel whole.
 To feel really good and clear about who I am as a human being; as a father, as a husband, as a son, and as a brother.
 It seems it took all those years of experience to end up where I am now.
 I am at peace."

-"I went to Bates College, a liberal arts school in Maine, played football and lacrosse, and in 1989 I had gone on a program called Semester at Sea.
+"I went to Bates College, a liberal arts school in Maine, played football and lacrosse.
+In 1989, I did a program called Semester at Sea.
 Picture a cruise ship that had been converted into a mobile classroom for 500 students and teachers.
 We went around the world that way from the Bahamas to Spain, from Yugoslavia to Russia, up to Odessa and we took a plane to Moscow.
 The boat when through the Suez Canal and we got off and went to the pyramids.

 We climbed the pyramids in the middle of the night which is so illegal but... [laughing] you bribe the guy with Playboys and booze and they’re like 'Yeah, here you go.'
 So we climbed.
 It was trippy."